Turn the glass upside down.

 Why do the glass, skewer or paper not attract the magnet?

-They are not magnetic materials.
+They do not have a magnetic field.

 Why do the iron filings form ‘lines’?